jrihon/Ducque/README.md

 `$ pip install scipy` | `$ conda install -c scipy `
 #
-Daedalus also employs `sys`, `os` and `json`.
+Ducque also employs `sys`, `os` and `json`.
 These are built-in libraries, so no need to install these additionally.
-The other python scripts are accompagnied when installing **Daedalus**.
+The other python scripts are accompagnied when installing **Ducque**.

 ## Acknowledgements
 This README.md has been written with the help of [readme.so](https://readme.so) and [iamcco/markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim)